 The development of inter-agency feedback mechanisms is commonly considered an opportunity and ethically right development to respond to common problems with a unified approach.
 Interviewees agreed, however, that inter-agency systems add another layer of complexity.
 In some contexts, a toll-free hotline is set up to manage feedback for multiple organisations, which relieves affected people of the burden of finding the right number to reach the right organisation for the right issue.
 Despite this convenience, interviewees indicated that these inter-agency mechanisms are rarely used and not preferred by many organisations.
-Typically, one organisation, in most cases a United Nations Agency, leads such mechanisms, but this organisation is not seen as neutral and is not trusted by all humanitarian stakeholders.
-In some contexts, Office for the Coordination of Humanitarian Affairs has taken on the role of coordinating interagency mechanisms, but interviewees did not consider this to be a suitable alternative.
+Typically, one organisation, in most cases a UN Agency, leads such mechanisms, but this organisation is not seen as neutral and is not trusted by all humanitarian stakeholders.
+In some contexts, OCHA has taken on the role of coordinating inter-agency mechanisms, but interviewees did not consider this to be a suitable alternative.